astaka-pe/SeMIGCN/README.md

 ### Preperation

+- Unzip `datasets.zip`
-- Sample meshes are distributed in `datasets/`
+- Sample meshes will be placed in `datasets/`
 - Put your own mesh in a new arbitrary folder as:
     - Deficient mesh: `datasets/**/{mesh-name}/{mesh-name}_original.obj`
     - Ground truth: `datasets/**/{mesh-name}/{mesh-name}_gt.obj`